 While, it’s getting late afternoon when I decided to go to the nearest spa famous in Osaka.
 I took a train to the world Spa and found the place just few blocks away from the station, it was very accessible.
 The place was so huge.
 It was situated in one tall building covering 8 floors in total.
 It has amenities haven’t been found in the Philippines.

 The Spa World

-Another wonder of Osaka is the Spa World is divided up by floors: the bottom floor is the reception.
+Another wonder of Osaka is the Spa World.
+The whole amenities is divided up by floors: the bottom floor is the reception.
 When you enter you will direct to the lobby, with access to the adjoining hotel, arcade, gift shops and shoe lockers.
 Before you enter the lobby proper, buy your ticket from the vending machines.
 If you’re lucky, Spa World frequently does special “campaigns” whereby you can have 24-hour access for 1,000 yen.

-After you present your ticket at the desk, you’ll be given a green bracelet that tracks any money you spend inside, so that you can pay it later.
+You’ll be given a green bracelet after you present yourself at the front desk.
 Put this on immediately and don’t take it off until you leave – it’s waterproof, of course.
 You can check your balance at the machines placed around the building.
 Also, put your shoes or boots away immediately after you arrive!
 Don’t take them upstairs with you!
 The locker will refund your 100 yen when you return.